katekiczales/airbnbapp/README.md

 Based on the user's affinity, the algorithm generates a preference score (pref_score) for each property.
-This is the average of the user's affinity values for any token (features/tags) on the property that also appear in the users interaction history.
+This is the average of the user's affinity values for any token (features/tags) on the property that also appear in the users interaction history (affinity).
 The pref_score for the property is 0 if there is no overlap or the user has no interaction history.

 The algorithm also considers other factors that may influence a user's preferences (basic filtering):
   - Affordability (afford_score): for all properties, compare the property's nightly_price to the user’s budget.
 Give